bolt/docs/source/templates.md

 To render HTML pages with dynamic content, Bolt uses the [Twig](http://twig.sensiolabs.org/documentation) templating language.
 This means that everybody who is familiar with Twig can easily get started with building templates in Bolt.

 In short, Twig can be described as a 'flexible, fast, and secure template engine for PHP.'
-Primarily, it seperates the markup of your templates from the PHP code in the CMS.
+Primarily, it separates the markup of your templates from the PHP code in the CMS.
 It does this elegantly and quickly, which means that writing your HTML templates in Twig will give you clean and legible templates.
 That means you don't have to use PHP-like statements in your markup, so there's less code like this: <pre class="brush: html"> &lt;?php if ( the_something('3') ) { ?>